Law Clerk (she/her)

 Tel: +1-343-340-4699 | Email: firstname.lastname@example.org

-Hannah Deloughery (she/her) is the law clerk for Landings LLP.
+Hannah Deloughery is a law clerk at Landings LLP.
 She understands that navigating the immigration and refugee process can be overwhelming for clients and is committed to providing compassionate, supportive and accessible services.

 Hannah graduated with highest honours from Carleton University with a degree in Human Rights and Political Science.
 Throughout her degree, Hannah focused her work on migration, borders, and citizenship from a human rights perspective.

 Hannah began working as a student mentor for a non-profit organization that facilitated cultural exchanges for university students.
 As a mentor, she accompanied students on international placements in Ghana and Rwanda, in-country partner organizations, and host families.
 Based on this work, Hannah co-authored an article entitled “A Cross-Cultural Conversation About International Service Learning in Ghana,” which was published in International Service Learning: Engaging Host Communities.
 Hannah later became the organization’s Program Manager and was responsible for coordinating the mentorship program as well as providing ongoing development of new programming.